ProjectEntropy/decent/readme.md

 ![Decent screenshot](decent-screenshot.png)

-Decent is based on [Scuttlebot](http://scuttlebot.io), but uses an alternative network key: `EVRctE2Iv8GrO/BpQCF34e2FMPsDJot9x0j846LjVtc=`.
+Decent is built on top of [Minbase](http://gitmx.com/%25%2BtyUthD1L689osLUj8LNLV4smRKpO7Wu07DB%2BLMd7TQ%3D.sha256) and now uses the main ssb network key.

 Decent combines all of the necessary parts of Scuttlebot for a simpler install process